 Performance evaluation of Board and Directors

-Directors' Responsibility Statement
+Directors Responsibility Statement

 Pursuant to the requirement of Section 134(3) (c) of the Companies Act 2013 yourDirectors confirm that: -

-a) i n the preparation of the Annual Accounts the applicable Accounting Standards havebeen followed and no material departure has been made therefrom by the Company;
+a) in the preparation of the Annual Accounts the applicable Accounting Standards havebeen followed and no material departure has been made there from by the Company;

-d) the Directors have prepared the Annual Accounts on a going concern basis.
+d) the Directors have prepared the Annual Accounts on a going concern basis;

-f) The Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.
+f) the Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

 The Board of Directors acknowledge their gratitude for the valuable guidance andsupport received from the various wings of Government of India in particular Departmentof Fertilizers Fertilizer Industry Coordination Committee (FICC) various StateGovernments Financial Institutions Banks stakeholders and all others whose continuedsupport has been a source of strength to the Company.

 The Board would like to place on record its appreciation to the hard work commitmentand unstinting efforts put in by the employees at all levels.
 Board also place on recordactive support and cooperation received from Employees Trade Union and OfficersAssociation for sustained improvements.

 |Registered Office: ||For and on behalf of the Board of Directors |

-|Scope Complex Core-3 || |
+|Scope Complex Core-III || |

 |7 Institutional Area Lodhi Road New Delhi-110003. ||(Manoj Mishra) |

-|Date : 10th August 2017 ||Chairman & Managing Director |
+|Date : 02nd August 2019 ||Chairman & Managing Director |

 | ||DIN: 06408953 |